Gutenberg Bible: Recent history

-In 1952, the US Post Office issued a commemorative stamp celebrating the 500th anniversary of the first printing of the Bible with moveable type.The stamp depicts an image of Gutenberg showing a proof of his Bible to Aldoph of Nassau, Archbishop of Mainz.
+In 1952, the US Post Office issued a commemorative stamp celebrating the 500th anniversary of the first printing of the Bible with moveable type.The stamp depicts an image of Gutenberg showing a proof of his Bible to Adolph of Nassau, Archbishop of Mainz.

 Few copies remain in religious institutions, with most now owned by university libraries and other major scholarly institutions.
 After centuries in which all copies seem to have remained in Europe, the first Gutenberg Bible reached North America in 1847.
 It is now in the New York Public Library.
 During the 20th century several long-lost copies were discovered, considerably improving the understanding of how the Bible was produced and distributed.
+The Morgan Library & Museum in New York holds three copies of the Gutenberg Bible, more than any other institution in the world.

 In 1921, a New York rare book dealer, Gabriel Wells, bought a damaged copy, dismantled the book and sold sections and individual leaves to book collectors and libraries.
 The leaves were sold in a portfolio case with an essay written by A. Edward Newton, and were referred to as "Noble Fragments".
 In 1953 Charles Scribner's Sons, also book dealers in New York, dismembered a damaged paper copy of volume II.
 The largest portion of this, the New Testament, is now owned by Indiana University.
 The leaf carrying part of Chapter 14, all of Chapter 15, and part of Chapter 16 of the Book of Ezekiel was donated to the General Theological Seminary to repair their copy of the bible (now located at the Württembergische Landesbibliothek).
 The matching first volume of this copy was subsequently discovered in Mons, Belgium, having been bequeathed by Edmond Puissant to the city in 1934.

 The only copy held outside Europe and North America is the first volume of a Gutenberg Bible (Hubay 45) at Keio University in Tokyo.
 The Humanities Media Interface Project (HUMI) at Keio University is known for its high-quality digital images of Gutenberg Bibles and other rare books.
 Under the direction of Professor Toshiyuki Takamiya, the HUMI team has made digital reproductions of 11 sets of the bible in nine institutions, including both full-text facsimiles held in the collection of the British Library.

 The last sale of a complete Gutenberg Bible took place in 1978, which sold for $2.4 million.
 This copy is now in Austin, Texas.
 The price of a complete copy today is estimated at $25−35 million.

 A two-volume paper edition of the Gutenberg Bible was stolen from Moscow State University in 2009 and subsequently recovered in an FSB sting operation in 2013.

 Possession of a Gutenberg Bible by a library has been equated to keeping a "trophy book".